Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Live band or DJ?

-The complementary decision page explains when live music, DJ, playlist or a combination makes sense – and how the musical dramaturgy can be planned for weddings, corporate events, galas, balls or parties.
+The complementary decision page explains when live music, DJ, playlist or a combination makes sense – and how the musical arc can be planned for weddings, corporate events, galas, balls or parties.

 Live band planning process

-The process from enquiry, offer and booking to detail coordination, technical setup, soundcheck and performance.
+The process from enquiry, quote and booking to detailed coordination, technical setup, soundcheck and performance.

 Gala live band Vienna

-For representative gala dinners, award shows, charity events and corporate galas with premium impact.
+For high-profile gala dinners, award shows, charity events and corporate galas.

 Premium event band Vienna